delexagon/cache/README.md

 fn active(&self, k: &K) -> bool
 fn num_active(&self) -> usize
 ```
 Note that references retrieved from the cache have no lifespan.
 The cache will only close (storing all items) when itself and all references are out of scope.
+Also included is the FolderCache in the `folder_compatible` subsection, which sets up a cache in a folder if both key and value are serde-compatible.
+## TODO
+- Folder cache should have actual commit behavior
+- Commit should be possible when items are active
+- Make multithread locking functions
+- Add a couple more backends (sqlite?)
+- Make try_x functions for non-panicking function variants